nict-csl/nemiana/README.md

 3. FPGA implementation with Xilinx FPGA board ZCU104

-4. Real circuit board with evaluation board SiFive
+4. Real circuit board with evaluation board SiFive-Rev-B

 For execution by the evaluation boards SiFive and Xilinx FPGA board ZCU104, there are two types of FPGA boards :